Over17/UnityAndroidPermissions/README.md

 `AndroidPermissionsManager` is the class which provides you the following methods:
 -	`bool IsPermissionGranted(string permissionName)` to check the status of a permission
 -	`void RequestPermission(string[] permissionNames, AndroidPermissionCallback callback)` to query for an array of permissions.
 Pass `AndroidPermissionCallback` object with your own callback implementations defined in delegates (`Action<string> onGrantedCallback` is called when a permission is granted, `Action<string> onDeniedCallback` - when a permission is denied, corresponding permission name is passed as a string param).
+NOTE: the callbacks are called from Java UI thread (which is different from Unity UI thread), so be careful about the APIs you call from the callback.

 ## Usage
 0. Should work with Unity 5.3+.
 Please report an issue if it does not for you